hlship/threaded-conversation/README.md

 ## convinfo command

-In the debug library is a `convinfo` command that outputs information about the NPC, current quip, and related quips.
+The `lib/tc/debug/convinfo.dg` library provides a `convinfo` command that outputs information about the NPC, current quip, and related quips.

 For example, after `ask barmaid about rumors`, you would see: